DataDog/documentation/content/en/opentelemetry/interoperability/_index.md

 ## Overview

 Integrating Datadog with OpenTelemetry allows you to use Datadog's comprehensive observability platform while leveraging OpenTelemetry's vendor-agnostic instrumentation.
-This aloows you to collect, visualize, and analyze traces, metrics, and logs from your applications and infrastructure.
+This allows you to collect, visualize, and analyze traces, metrics, and logs from your applications and infrastructure.

 ## Key areas